arsakhar/hugo-academic/content/project/sals-sanctuary/index.md

 ---

 <b> Overview </b><br>
-This is the first in our trilogy of virtual reality exergames.
-You start the game as a rookie ranger at Sal's Sanctuary, a nature reserve for animals set in an urban environment.
-The animal's have escaped the sanctuary and you are tasked with locating and return them safely to the sanctuary.
-There are two primary cognitive skills assessed each time you participate in a rescue mission: selective attention and spatial navigation.
+The first in a trilogy of virtual reality exergames designed to enhance brain health.
+Your adventure begins as a rookie ranger at Sal's Sanctuary, a nature reserve for animals set in an urban environment.
+The animal's have escaped the sanctuary and you are tasked with locating and returning them safely.
+Your selective attention and spatial navigation abilities will be tested each time you conduct a rescue mission.

+You are assigned to one route each day and will be required to make at least 4 search and rescue trips along this route.
+Once an animal is located, you will pick it up and bring it back to the gates of the sanctuary before starting your next search and rescue.
+You are also required to pick up any food along the route that is associated with the diet of the animal you have rescued.

-For the selective attention task, you are required to pick up food associated with the diet of the animal you are currently rescuing.
-For spatial navigation, you are assigned to one route each day.
-You will complete 4 rescue missions. each time biking along this route and rescuing an animal before you end up at the gates of the sanctuary.
-For the first two rescue missions, we will provide arrows to help you learn the route.
-After 2 rescue missions, you are required to remember the route using only the landmarks and environment as cues.
-At the beginning of each day, prior to starting your 4 rescue missions, you will be required to remember and navigate the route from the previous day.
-The difficulty of your routes will increase and the routes will get longer as you start rescuing animals located further away from the sanctuary.
+For the first two rescue missions, we will provide visual guidance to help you learn the route.
+After 2 rescue missions, you are required to remember the route using only the landmarks and environment as your guidance.
+At the beginning of each new day, prior to starting your 4 rescue missions, you will be required to remember and navigate the route from the previous day.
+The difficulty of your routes will increase and the routes will get longer as you start rescuing animals located farther away from the sanctuary.

 <b> Video </b>
 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">